-Title Date of publication Follow up(max 100 words) Student Code of Conduct: College Calendar 11/06/2018 A part of college calendar, a copy each of which is distributed to each student at the beginning of academic
+Title Date of publication Follow up(max 100 words) Student Code of Conduct: College Calendar 11/06/2018 A part of college calendar, a copy each of which is distributed to each student at the beginning of academic year consists of Rules and Regulations regarding conduct while in premises of college, department, during examinations, academic regulations including articles on definition of ragging, and on college policy on ragging.
+The same has been uploaded in our college website.

-7.1.6 - Activities conducted for promotion of universal Values and Ethics

-Activity Duration From Duration To Number of participants International day of drug abuse and illicit trafficking, rally in Tambaram railway station 26/06/2018 26/06/2018 30 International day against drug abuse, Kandanchavadi, OMR 26/06/2018 26/06/2018 100 Mime on safe society for women at this era of murder and rape, Independence day celebration, Quadrangle, Madras Christian College 15/08/2018 15/08/2018 42 Workshop on Disaster management, Macphails, Madras Christian College 18/08/2018 18/08/2018 70 Workshop on Human rights, Anderson Hall, Madras Christian College 24/08/2018 24/08/2018 600 National Integration Camp, Sardhar Patel University, Gujarat 25/11/2018 01/12/2018 2 One day workshop on Migration and Human Trafficking, Department of Criminology, University of Madras 11/12/2018 11/12/2018 20 Plastic Awareness programme, Streets of East Tambaram 11/01/2019 11/01/2019 50 A follow-up 14/01/2019 16/01/2019 30 workshop on implementation of curriculum in Peace studies for teachers of 5 institutions in Jaffna, Srilanka Training programme on crowd regulation during Pongal festival by infantry and airwing cadets at Arignar Anna Zoological park, Vandalur 17/01/2019 17/01/2019 30 View File
+7.1.6 - Activities conducted for promotion of universal Values and Ethics at this era of murder and rape, Independence day celebration, Quadrangle, Madras Christian College Workshop on Disaster management, Macphails, Madras Christian College 18/08/2018 18/08/2018 70 Workshop on Human rights, Anderson Hall, Madras Christian College 24/08/2018 24/08/2018 600 National Integration Camp, Sardhar Patel University, Gujarat 25/11/2018 01/12/2018 2 One day workshop on Migration and Human Trafficking, Department of Criminology, University of Madras 11/12/2018 11/12/2018 20 Plastic Awareness programme, Streets of East Tambaram 11/01/2019 11/01/2019 50 A follow-up workshop on implementation of curriculum in Peace studies for teachers of 5 institutions in Jaffna, Srilanka 14/01/2019 16/01/2019 30 Training programme on crowd regulation during Pongal festival by infantry and airwing cadets at Arignar Anna Zoological park, Vandalur 17/01/2019 17/01/2019 30 View File